smcknight9/buildbyshawna/_portfolio/constellation.md

 The architecture:

 - **Second Brain**: Ingests and stores journal entries via a FastAPI service + Postgres
-- **Constellation**: Handles search and AI logic, powered by Weaviate and OpenAI embeddings
+- **Constellation**: Handles search and AI logic, powered by Weaviate and `sentence-transformers-multi-qa-MiniLM-L6-cos-v1` embeddings
 - **CLI**: A simple interface using the Typer python module for adding, retrieving, and semantically searching entries using cosine similarity

 ![Mermaid.js diagram of semantic search architecture](/assets/images/constellation-architecture-1.jpeg "Early mermaid.js architecture diagram that needs updating.")